AlessioC31/ds_homework2/README.md

 ## Implementation

-The two services defined mimics the interfaces that could possibly be exposed by a temperature sensor and by an object detection server.
+The two services defined mimic the interfaces that could possibly be exposed by a temperature sensor and by an object detection server.

 The first one is called `TemperatureSensor` and exposes 2 rpcs: `SensorInfo` and `SensorData`. `SensorInfo` accepts a `Sensor` as input and answers with `SensorInfoResponse`, a message containing basic information about the Sensor requested. `SensorData` accepts a `Sensor` as input and returns, as a stream, a list of `TemperatureData` (measurements done by the sensor).